No photo of Anke Bernau

 Other research

-I have published several journal articles on a range of topics, including on: the Albina origin myth; on lists and medieval poetics; on Bruno Latour's concept of [REL] and medieval antisemitism; on translation and form in Patience; on affective thinking in Pearl ; and on cleanness in 'Cleanness'.
+I have published numerous journal articles and book chapters on a range of topics, including: the Albina origin myth; lists and medieval poetics; Bruno Latour's concept of [REL] and medieval antisemitism; translation and form in Patience; affective thinking in Pearl ; cleanness in 'Cleanness'; the concept of 'care' explored in relation to the history of hedgerows; medieval plant temporalities.

 Opportunities